Thoracic spine model¶

 Unreleased model: The model is under development and not yet included in the managed model repository.
 The model is used in various research projects and access to the model can be given on request.
 Please contact us if you are interested in this work.

-The thoracic spine model consists of the thoracic vertebral column and the ribcage, including individual ribs and sternum.
-It can be used as a single segment or as a collection of several segments interconnected by joints replicating physiological connection and load transfer mechanisms.
+The thoracic spine model consists of the thoracic vertebral column and the ribcage, including individual ribs and a two part sternum.
+The many segments interconnected by joints replicates the physiological connection and load transfer mechanisms.

 Ignasiak, D., Dendorfer, S., Fergusson, S.J.
 (2016), “Thoracolumbar spine model with articulated ribcage for the prediction of dynamic spinal loading”, Journal of Biomechanics, vol. 49 (6), pp. 959-966.